pnpm/pnpmr/README.md

 # pnpmr

-> Recursive installation using pnpm
+> Run pnpm on all subpackages

 ## Installation